Personalised Mr and Mrs

 At I Just Love It, our undisputed heavyweight of football gifts is the personalised football book.
-We’re the original purveyors of the tabloid-sized bad boy, which features reprinted reports from the Daily Mirror on your chosen team – Notts County.
+We’re the original purveyors of this personalised edition, which features reprinted reports from the Daily Mirror on your chosen team – Notts County.

 Things kick off in the early part of the 20th century and finish at the end of last season, so you’re looking at a reportage-based history of your team’s best bits from the last 100 years or so.

 It marked the ‘culmination’ of lots of yo-yoing between leagues – a trend that recommenced afterwards.
 This football book perfectly illustrates the old adage – there’s never a dull moment supporting County.
-It also covers the club’s numerous league and play-off wins, as well as providing a fantastic way of reliving the exploits of County legends like Les Bradd, Albert Iremonger, Brian Tubbs and Perdo Richards.
+It also covers the club’s numerous league and playoff wins, as well as providing a fantastic way of reliving the exploits of County legends like Les Bradd, Albert Iremonger, Brian Tubbs and Pedro Richards.

 Take a look at the contents to see what the book has to offer...